1. About this policy

 2.2.
 In short, Essex County Council Trading Standards seeks to:

-- use all of the tools available to swiftly and effectively tackle rogue traders and businesses that cause the most consumer detriment
+use all of the tools available to swiftly and effectively tackle rogue traders and businesses that cause the most consumer detriment; and,

 2.3.
 We will decide our activities by evaluating local, regional and national priorities and considering the risks that need to be addressed.
 We will do this by using data and other information available to us and our partners to ensure our resources are targeted appropriately.